LCC-CIT/Beginning-iOS-Development-with-CSharp/README.md

 # Beginning-iOS-Development-with-CSharp
-The iOS apps in this repository were translated into C# from examples in the book *Beginning iPhone Development with Swift*, by David Mark , Jack Nutting , Kim Topley , Fredrik Olsson , Jeff LaMarche, and published by Apress in 2014.
+The iOS apps in this repository were translated into C# from examples in the book *Beginning iPhone Development with Swift*, by David Mark, Jack Nutting, Kim Topley, Fredrik Olsson, Jeff LaMarche, and published by Apress, 2014. http://www.apress.com/9781484204108

-The code was written using Xamarin Studio and requires the Xamarin.iOS library and license.
-Go to http://xamarin.com
+The code was written using Xamarin Studio and requires the Xamarin.iOS library and license.  http://xamarin.com

 These apps were translated for use with a class I teach at Lane Community College, CS235IM, Intermediate Mobile Applications Development: iOS.